Kavin-s12/testRepo/README.md

 # testRepo
-This repository is to learn hot git and github works in multiple scenarios
+This repository is to learn how git and github works in multiple scenarios